SamEaster/Personality_Check/README.md

 This all started with a challenge I found on Kaggle called "Predict the Introverts from the Extroverts."
-It felt like a fascinating puzzle to solve.
-The dataset was real and messy, as data often is, with plenty of missing values that needed careful handling.
+The competition was competetive as  dataset was real and messy, as data often is, with plenty of missing values that needed careful handling.

-My approach involved a few key steps:
+# My approach involved a few key steps:

-Cleaning the Data: First, I worked on thoughtfully filling in the missing gaps using various imputation techniques.
-It's like being a detective, trying to figure out what the data would say if it were complete.
+First, I worked on filling in the missing gaps using various imputation techniques.
+Like KNN Imputer and Iterative Imputer.

-Finding the Right Model: I experimented with different ways of combining machine learning models, a technique known as "Stacking."
+I experimented with different ways of combining machine learning models, a technique known as "Stacking."
 The idea is that by having several models work together, they can often make a more accurate prediction than any single model on its own.

-A Proud Result: After a lot of tweaking and testing, I was thrilled to land on a model that achieved 96.84% accuracy, placing 12th in the competition!
+After a lot of tweaking and testing, I was thrilled to land on a model that achieved 96.84% accuracy, placing 12th in the competition!

-Bringing the Model to Life
+# Deploying the model
-A model is just a file on a computer until people can actually use it.
-To make this project accessible to everyone, I built a simple web application.
+After building the model it thought I should try model deploying, but as I am new to deployment I don't have much knowledge about WebDev tech stack so I choose the basic libraries like.

-I used Flask, a lightweight Python framework, to handle the backend logic.
+Flask, a lightweight Python framework, to handle the backend logic.

-The front-end is a clean and simple interface built with HTML and styled with Tailwind CSS.
+I kept front-end clean and simple interface built with HTML and styled with Tailwind CSS.

 Finally, I wrapped the entire application in a Docker container and deployed it on Render, so you can try it out with just a click.